cyberark/conjur/app/domain/README.md

 So we now have two options for vanilla ruby alternatives to the `CommandClass`:

-1. One which is coneptually simple but cluttered by passing runtime arguments between all the methods.
+1. One which is conceptually simple but cluttered by passing runtime arguments between all the methods.
 1. One which avoids that clutter but at the expense of other complexity and boilerplate.